dwblair/Riffle-Getting-Started/README.md

 (Note: for this sketch, you'll need to set the Real Time Clock (see above) in order to get sensible timestamps.
 If you don't, the time stamps will still increment, but the initial time will default to Jan 1, 1970.)

-- Using the Arduino IDE, compile the 'temp_logger.ino' code above, and load it onto the Riffle board.
+- Using the Arduino IDE, compile the 'temp_logger.ino' code above, and load it onto the Riffle board, using 'Arduino UNO' as the 'Board' version in the Arduino IDE.

 - The Riffle should start logging temperature values to the microSD card.
 These temperature values come from hardware inside the RTC.